Jori Tapio Kalliola

 Jori Tapio Kalliola − ITE artist of the year 2021

 Kalliola’s artistic talent and originality have attracted interest both at home and abroad.
-He has organized numerous exhibitions both in Finland and abroad since 1999, and his works have also found their place in K.H.
-In the ITE art collections of the Renlund museum.
+He has organized numerous exhibitions both in Finland and abroad since 1999, and his ITE art can also be found in the collections of the Maaseudun Sivistysliitto.

 Jori Tapio Kalliola is the 2021 ITE artist chosen by Maaseudun Sivistysliitto.
 The city of Hanko remembered the artist in the same year (2021) with a cultural award.